 We appreciate that providing detailed case files can be time consuming.
 However, we firmly believe that investing the time and effort at the beginning of the complaints process will pay dividends in the longer term.
 Not only does it ensure that you provide the fullest and most accurate version of events from the perspective of your company, but it also means we are able to provide both you and the complainant with a high-quality service.
 That means we are able to complete a thorough investigation into the complaint that also brings closure to the matter for both parties involved.

 A lack of information, evidence and supporting documentation not only prevents us from delivering the best service possible – it also prolongs the dispute in many cases.
 This costs companies time as well as adding more of a financial burden.

-To make sure we are able to carry out a timely and accurate complaint investigation, it’s really important that all of the evidence you want us to consider is submitted as part of your case file within 14 days.
+You have 10 working days* to prepare your case.
+To make sure we are able to carry out a timely and accurate complaint investigation, it’s really important that all of the evidence you want us to consider is submitted as part of your case file.

 When it comes to relationships with customers, the complaints process can understandably cause tension between a supplier and its consumers.
 Providing an honest, accurate and detailed case file as part of a complaint investigation can help significantly in clarifying the issues raised and in bringing faster closure to a particular dispute.
 It also helps to restore the customer’s trust in their supplier.

 The same cannot be said about a poor case file, however.
 If a customer is presented with a case file that is incomplete, or does not contain all of the relevant facts, details and supporting documentation relevant to the complaint, this can ultimately worsen the relationship between supplier and customer to the point that it becomes irreparable.